AMICI-dev/AMICI/documentation/python_installation.rst

   This is part of multiple packages, including Desktop Development with C++.
 * Windows Universal C Runtime.
   This is an individual component and installs some DLLs that we need.
+* cmake
+   This is need to build OpenBLAS.
+Available at https://cmake.org/download/

 OpenBLAS
 ^^^^^^^^